ruifilipemoreira/Inchworm-for-Rhino/README.md

 4. Click Install

 ### Manual
-1. Download the latest release from [Food4Rhino](https://www.food4rhino.com)
+1. Download the latest release from [Food4Rhino](https://www.food4rhino.com/en/app/ibis)
-2. Drag the `.rhp` file into an open Rhino viewport
+2. Drag the `.yak` file into an open Rhino viewport
 3. Run `Ibis` to open the toolset

 ---

 ## Requirements

-- Rhino 7 or 8
+- Rhino 8
 - Windows or macOS

 ---